-James Newcomb is Managing Director at RMI, where he directs the Strategic Analysis & Engagement Group.
+James Newcomb is Managing Director at RMI, where he directs the Strategy Team.
 He also serves as senior advisor to the Institute’s India and Electricity programs.
 He is a writer, consultant, and scenario thinker with more than 30 years’ experience in the energy sector, including expertise in electricity, mobility, and strategy.

 In India, he has led a team of experts in support of actions by the central government to achieve a rapid transformation of the country’s mobility system to a future that will provide shared, connected and electric mobility services.
 He helped to conceive and launch RMI’s Urban Mobility Lab, which supports leading Indian cities in piloting, integrating, and scaling innovative solutions to deliver urban mobility services.